simonw/datasette-plugin/README.md

     github_username []: simonw
     author_name []: Simon Willison

+I strongly recommend accepting the suggested value for "hyphenated" and "underscored" by hitting enter on those prompts.

 This will create a directory called `datasette-plugin-template-demo` - the plugin name you enter is converted to lowercase and uses hyphens instead of spaces.

 See https://github.com/simonw/datasette-plugin-template-demo for the output of this example.